SUMMARY

 Everyone is talking about it, trying it out, publishing thought leadership pieces about it, and anxiously or eagerly waiting to see how it will change the world.
 But do we really know what AI is, exactly?
 Many don’t.

 From estimating and scheduling to purchase order management and analytics, AI is revolutionizing ERP for packaging manufacturing.
 As software developers, we see firsthand how AI’s capabilities are transforming outdated manual processes into intelligent, automated workflows.
-This article provides a perspective on you may not have heard before in exploring what AI is, and what it can do for you.
+This article provides a perspective on you may not have heard before about AI and what it can do for you.

 What is AI, really?

 It’s important to clarify what we mean by “AI” in this context.
 We’re not talking about generative AI to create software code or respond to chat questions.
-We’re focusing on practical applications of machine learning and predictive AI to collect and analyze data for optimizing manufacturing processes.
-The good news is that AI and automation tools are becoming increasingly available and affordable, leveling the playing field for SMBs by granting them access to cutting-edge technologies previously enjoyed only by larger enterprises.
+We’re focusing on practical applications of AI to collect and analyze data for optimizing manufacturing processes.
+The good news is that AI and automation tools are becoming increasingly available and affordable, leveling the playing field for SMBs by giving them access to cutting-edge technologies previously enjoyed only by larger enterprises.

 What does AI actually do?